tanchaozhong/Quick-functions/README.md

 **Reorder.R**:              To reorder a matrix by its column.

+**Reorder.matrix.vector.R**  To reorder a matrix or vector by another reference vector

 **Replace.R**:              To replace the elements in a vector with another vector with the same number.

 **Term.importance**:        To reduce the number of unnecessary terms that used for systematic review.